 Description: Get the current coordinates of the first element in the set of matched elements, relative to the offset parent.

-.position() method allows us to retrieve the current position of an element relative to the offset parent.
+.position() method allows us to retrieve the current position of an element (specifically its margin box) relative to the offset parent (specifically its padding box, which excludes margins and borders).
 Contrast this with

 .offset(), which retrieves the current position relative to the document.
 When positioning a new element near another one and within the same containing DOM element,